Pudu Robotics Expands Into Industrial Robotics Market with Launch of PUDU T300

 Global service robotics leader debuts company's first robot designed to maneuver complex environments of industrial facilities

-CHICAGO and TORONTO, April 22, 2024 /PRNewswire/ -- Pudu Robotics, a global leader in service robotics, today announced the launch of its first robot designed expressly for industrial applications – the PUDU T300, which will make its debut at the Hannover Messe 2024.
+CHICAGO, April 23, 2024 /PRNewswire/ -- Pudu Robotics, a global leader in service robotics, today announced the launch of its first robot designed expressly for industrial applications – the PUDU T300, which will make its debut at the Hannover Messe 2024.
 Manufacturers worldwide are struggling to adapt to changing market demands and production variability.
 As a result, creating more agile, responsive and flexible production lines has become crucial.

 Engineered to enhance material logistics in discrete manufacturing, the PUDU T300 excels in streamlining operations by delivering supplies to production lines, transferring materials across diverse production zones, and facilitating the transport of samples for quality checks.
 Boasting advanced maneuverability, it can deftly navigate the narrow corridors typical of industrial settings.
 With its "map-and-go" feature, the T300 ensures flexible deployment, operating independently of network connectivity and without the need for environmental modifications, enabling a swift and adaptable integration into existing workflows.